dp28/dotfiles/README.md

 Re-sources the dotfiles directory

 ### `dotfiles_help [command]`
 Prints the help for a given command.
+Without a command it lists the available commands.

 ### `dotfiles_mode [mode]`
 Without any argument, shows he current mode.
 With an argument, sets the argument